Control of the magnon-polariton hybridization with a microwave pump: Experiment

 \section{Experiment}

 Figure\,\ref{fig1}(a) shows the schematic picture of a simplest cavity magnonic device, which consists of a coplanar waveguide (CPW) cavity and a polished YIG sphere of diameter 1 mm.
-The CPW cavity is fabricated on a $22\times50$~mm$^2$ RO4350b board with a resonant frequency of $\omega_c/2\pi=3.34$ GHz.
+The CPW cavity is fabricated on a $22\times50$~mm$^2$ RO4350b board that contains a hydrocarbon ceramic laminate (0.76 mm) and two copper layers (0.035 mm).
+The fundamental mode of the CPW cavity is at $\omega_c/2\pi=3.34$ GHz.
 Its external and intrinsic damping rates fitted from the transmission spectrum [Fig.\,\ref{fig1}(b)] are $\kappa/2\pi=2.9$ MHz and $\beta/2\pi=16.8$ MHz, respectively.
 A strong microwave pump generated by a microwave generator is used to drive the system.
 It is a single-frequency signal at the frequency $\omega_d$.
 A weak probe is emitted and collected by a vector network analyser, whose power is fixed at $-25$ dBm throughout this work and whose frequency ($\omega_p$) is swept over a wide range for the transmission measurement.
+All measurements are performed at room temperature.

 An external magnetic field $H_{ext}$ parallel to the plane of the CPW is used to tune the Walker modes ($\omega_w$) in the YIG sphere.
 When a Walker mode, i.e. (2,2,0) mode in this work, matches the cavity mode (i.e., $\omega_w=\omega_c$), the strong photon-magnon coupling produces CMPs.
 The transmission spectrum [Fig.\,\ref{fig1}(c)] shows two resonance peaks with a Rabi gap, corresponding to two CMP eigenstates.
 We then turn on the pump and set its frequency to $\omega_d=\omega_c$ and its power to $P_d=10$ dBm.
 The strong pump drives the unsaturated spins in the YIG sphere via the cavity.
 The collective precession of these unsaturated spins forms a spin wave at the frequency $\omega_d$, namely the PIM \cite{RaoPhysRevLett}.
 The PIM has much fewer spins than Walker modes, so it couples negligibly with the cavity mode.
 However, the PIM can strongly couple to the Walker mode via the spin-spin interaction, which is orders of magnitude stronger than the magnetic dipole-dipole interaction between a magnet and the rf-field.
 The PIM-CMP hybridization process is depicted in Fig.\,\ref{fig1}(a) as a three-mode coupling.
 The transmission spectrum in Fig.\,\ref{fig1}(d) shows three resonant peaks instead of the former Rabi splitting, representing the three eigenstates of the PIM-CMP hybridization.